UWE-Ruby/week-04/README.md

     $ git checkout solutions

-### Write the methods required to make the examples pass in `lib/quotes.rb`
+### Write the methods required to make the examples pass in each of the associated files in the lib directory

-A difference from last week, is that you should define the methods in the `quotes.rb` file found within the `lib` directory.
+A difference from last week, is that you should define the methods in the `lib` folder in the file that matches the name of spec folder.
 This is so the implementation of your methods are independent of test files.

-That means you will will be writing code in `lib/quotes.rb` that will make the tests, specified in the `spec` directory, to pass.
+That means you will will be writing code that fixes the `find_quote_spec.rb` in `lib/find_quote.rb`.
+Fix the `display_superheroes_spec.rb` in `display_superheroes.rb` ...

 ### Commit your changes to the 'solutions' branch